Photography of Brown and White Sugar Processed Sugar in a cup

 Cheat Sheet

-• Most regular soda is laden with sugar, which may increase your risk of heart disease, weight gain, and type 2 diabetes.
+• Excessive sugar may increase your risk of heart disease, weight gain, and type 2 diabetes.

 • The list of additives in conventional soda can be excessive.